isc-projects/stork/doc/usage.rst

    many configuration capabilities, e.g., DHCP options, client classes, etc. Stay tuned for these capabilities in the subsequent Stork releases.

+Submitted host reservations may appear in Stork's host reservations list with some delay.
+Please allow some time for the reservations to propagate to the Kea DHCP servers and refresh the list.

 Leases Search
 ~~~~~~~~~~~~~